 So what kind of father is Bo Jackson?
 Linda says he spoiled them growing up.

 "Bo is so determined to be a normal father, to be a good father to these kids.
 It comes from the fact that he was so totally without one.
 Sometimes he overdoes it with the toys.
 Our house in Kansas City looks like Toys 'R' Us," she told the Baltimore Sun in 1990.

 "But, he's good with discipline.
 He doesn't have to spank them.
 They respond.
 I don't know if it's his voice or his size."

 Linda and Bo raised the kids in Burr Ridge, Illinois, but if it's unclear if they still live in the Chicago area.
 Bo the baseball player played for the Chicago White Sox in the 1990s and finished his career with the California Angels in 1994.

-Bo Jackson will always be one of the best football players and greatest athletes of all time.
-The College Football Hall of Fame member’s NCAA football career was as unforgettable as any player in history.
+Vince Edwards Jackson became "Bo" after his family described him as a "wild boar hog," and he will always be one of the best football players and greatest athletes of all time.
+The College Football Hall of Fame member's NCAA football career was as unforgettable as any player in history.
 His baseball career and ability to play multiple professional sports made him one-of-a-kind.

 This post was originally published on August 28, 2020.